 For one of the best views in Las Vegas, try the world’s largest observation wheel aka the High Roller at The LINQ.
-At 550 feet tall, this family-friendly attraction offers LED light shows and 360-degree views of the Las Vegas Valley make for a ride you don’t want to miss.
+At 550 feet tall, this family-friendly attraction offers LED light shows and 360-degree views of the Las Vegas Valley making for a ride you don’t want to miss.

-Located at The LINQ Promenade across from Caesars Palace, the Las Vegas High Roller is easy to get to by foot, car or Las Vegas Monorail.
+Located at The LINQ Promenade across from Caesars Palace, the Las Vegas High Roller is easy to get to by foot, car, or Las Vegas Monorail.

 Discounted Las Vegas High Roller Tickets

 - Las Vegas Locals Discounts – Tickets to the High Roller will be 50 percent off all day on Tuesdays with a Nevada ID.